haagahelia/osd/README.md

-# osp
-Orientation to Software Production
+# Orientation to Software Production